carlosschults/100-days-of-code/log.md

 ### Day 8: April 30, 2019

 **Today's Progress**: Not a lot of progress.
 Still struggling with Travis CI.
 I'm tired after a hard day, so my mind is not as focused as I wish it was.

+### Day 9: May 1, 2019

+**Today's Progress**: Today I've decided to take a break from my own project and work on someone else's instead.
+And that's what I did: I've sent a PR to the [NodaMoney project](https://github.com/remyvd/NodaMoney).

+**Thoughts:** Reading (and contributing to) other people's code is always a great way of learning new stuff.
+Let's try to keep that in mind.